Kelsey Piper

 Kelsey Piper (born c.
 1992) is an American journalist who is a staff writer at The Argument.
 She was previously a staff writer at Vox, where she wrote for the column Future Perfect, which covered a variety of topics from an effective altruism perspective.
 While attending Stanford University, she founded and ran the Stanford Effective Altruism student organization.
-Piper also blogs at The Unit of Caring.

 Education and career

 Around 2010, while in high school, Piper developed an interest in the rationalist and effective altruism movements.
 She later studied at Stanford University, where she majored in Symbolic Systems.
 At Stanford she became a member of Giving What We Can, pledging to donate 30% of her lifetime income to charity, as well as founding the student organization Stanford Effective Altruism.
 After graduating from Stanford in 2016, Piper worked as the head of the writing team at Triplebyte, before joining Vox as a staff writer.

 Future Perfect

 Since 2018, Piper has written for the Vox column Future Perfect, which covers "the most critical issues of the day through the lens of effective altruism".
 Piper is concerned about global catastrophic risks, and treats journalism as a way to popularize these risks and how to mitigate them, aligning with effective altruism's broader concern of identifying the most effective interventions to improve the world.
 She has also explored the ethical dilemmas and trade-offs involved in prioritizing certain risks over others.
 Piper argued that the 21st century may be the most pivotal in human history, due to unprecedented existential risks, such as from advanced artificial intelligence and engineered pandemics.
 She discussed what implications it holds for effective altruism and her own journalism.

 Piper discussed the risk of the COVID-19 pandemic in February 2020 and recommended measures such as mask-wearing and social distancing in March of the same year.
 Since then, she has discussed the societal risk posed by inaccurate study preprints and analyzed the impact of the pandemic on the historical scale, deeming it one of the ten deadliest in human history.

 In November 2022, Piper published an article on a direct-message interview with Sam Bankman-Fried after the bankruptcy of FTX.

 In May 2024, Piper reported on OpenAI's practice of requiring departing employees to sign lifelong agreement forbidding them from criticizing OpenAI, or even acknowledging the existence of the agreement.
 According to Piper, OpenAI threatened to cancel departing employees' vested equity (or to prevent them from selling it) if they refused to sign the agreement.
 OpenAI's CEO, Sam Altman, claimed that he was unaware of the provision about equity cancellation.
 Piper later published leaked documents and emails challenging this claim.